Azure/Copilot-For-Security/Plugins/Community Based Plugins/Microsoft Defender XDR Custom Plugin Scenarios/MDE Attack Surface Reduction (ASR)/Readme.md

 - **GetASRBlockedEvents**: Fetches a count of the top 25 ASR blocked events
 - **GetASRAuditedEvents**: Fetches a count of the top 25 ASR audited events
 - **GetASREventsByCategory**: Fetches a count of ASR events grouped by category and day

+#### Example Prompts

+- Get a count of the ASR events from the past 24 hours
+- Fetch a count of the Attack Surface Reduction events seen on device DEVICENAME in the past 7 days
+- List the count of ASR events for file FILENAME.EXE in the past 24 hours
+- Get a count of the blocked ASR events from the past 7 days
+- Fetch a count of the audited Attack Surface Reduction events from the past 24 hours
+- List the ASR events grouped by category and day from the past 48 hours
+- Get a count of the Attack Surface Reduction events grouped by category and day from the last 30 days

 #### Example Usage